RI-imaging/qpformat/README.rst

 Documentation
 -------------

-The documentation, including the reference and examples, is available on `readthedocs.io <https://qpformat.readthedocs.io/en/stable/>`__.
+The documentation, including the reference and examples, is available at `qpformat.readthedocs.io <https://qpformat.readthedocs.io/en/stable/>`__.

 Installation